A part-time employee:

 Part-time hours of work agreements

-Many awards and registered agreements have record-keeping arrangements for part-time employees about their hours of work.
+Many awards, enterprise agreements and other registered agreements have record-keeping arrangements for part-time employees about their hours of work.

 Find information about hours of work arrangements for part-time employees in your award by selecting from the list below.

 Mistakes can happen.
 The best way to fix them usually starts with talking.